 Companies that anticipate the future are well-placed to shape it.
 Strategic workforce planning allows forward-thinking companies to stay ahead of the curve while competitors struggle, and it does so in a few ways.

-Namely, the workforce planning process helps you forecast future labor needs.
+First up, the workforce planning process forecasts future labor needs.
 For instance, a fashion label might want to use AI market analysis to make flexible deliveries to global markets.
 Workforce planning lets the label recruit coders and engineers to meet that need and smoothly transition from older marketing systems.

-It’s not just about how many employees you’ll need to handle future workloads, though; it’s about the skills they need to have to help the organization succeed.
-Workforce planning contributes to future success by dealing with skills gaps that plague modern companies.
+But it’s not just about how many employees you’ll need to handle future workloads, but rather their skills that’ll help the organization succeed.

-The World Economic Forum’s Future of Jobs report suggests that 44% of employee skills will be irrelevant within five years.
-Workforce planning allows you to identify areas of weakness and strategically plug those gaps.
+The World Economic Forum suggests 44% of employee skills will be irrelevant by 2028.
+Workforce planning allows you to identify areas of weakness and strategically plug those gaps in your business strategy.

 2. Decrease hiring costs

 The average new hire costs companies between $4,000 and $16,000.
-That number increases drastically if your hiring process fails (resulting in high employee turnover rates or a bad hire) and you need to re-advertise positions or use more costly methods like external agencies.
+That number increases drastically if your hiring process fails (resulting in high employee turnover rates or a bad hire), and you must re-advertise positions or use more costly methods like external agencies.

-Fortunately, workforce planning processes reduce the cost of hiring in several ways.
+Fortunately, workforce planning processes reduce hiring costs in several ways:

 Targeted recruitment efforts

 Well-planned recruitment campaigns attract candidates with the skills needed to meet strategic goals.
-Companies that plan are less likely to hire reactively, meaning they can carefully fill positions and avoid costly mistakes.
+Companies that plan are less likely to hire reactively.
+Human resources teams can carefully fill positions and avoid costly mistakes.

 Leverage internal talent